Quobba: History

 Quobba was established in 1898 by Charles Augustus Fane and currently occupies an area of 187000 acre.
 The station was previously known as Point Charles Station after Charles Augustus Fane, who transferred the ownership to Charles Eugene Fane and Dan Powell in 1909.
 French and Baston acquired the station and the sheep from Charles Eugene Fane in 1923.

 The property was owned by George Baston and Leonard French in 1923.
 In 1925, over 8,000 sheep were shorn at Quobba.
 In 1929 French died following a long illness.
 Baston died in 1940 and left the property to his son Keith.

 In 1941 following the battle between the German auxiliary cruise Kormoran and the Australian cruiser HMAS Sydney, survivors from Kormoran came ashore in a 46-man cutter near 17-Mile Well and a 57-man lifeboat near Red Bluff.
-Staff at Quobba rounded up both groups that had made landfall, who did not resist capture.
+After being alerted by the Royal Australian Air Force to the presence of the survivors, staff at Quobba, together with a number of officials, rounded up both groups that had made landfall, who did not resist capture.

 The Meecham family acquired the property in 1977 and switched from rearing merino sheep for wool to damara sheep for meat.
 As of 2015 the property has a flock of approximately 10,000 damaras.

 In 2015 the station owners had to renegotiate the lease agreement with the state government, including having the government excise sections of pastoral land along the world-heritage-listed Ningaloo Coast from the property, for conservation and tourism ventures.